Skip to main content

 symbol_lookupA

-Resolve a symbol name (or ref/id) to its definition(s) in Rust, TypeScript, Kotlin, C, C++, or Python — exact or fuzzy.
+Resolve a symbol name (or ref/id) to its definition(s) in Rust, TypeScript, Kotlin, C, C++, Python, or Swift — exact or fuzzy.
 Returns candidates with signatures, locations, logical-symbol grouping (cfg variants), and any bound repo memories.
 Use to disambiguate before a graph or read call.
 Generated bindings (codegen, ubrn FFI output) are excluded by default; pass include: ["generated"] to see them.

 find_callersA